ML-PSE/Fluid-Catalytic-Cracking-Unit-Dataset-for-Process-Monitoring-Evaluation/README.md

 # Fluid catalytic cracking unit dataset for evaluation of process monitoring techniques

 ## What the repository is about?
-This repository provides data from fault-free and faulty operations of a fluid catalytic cracking unit.
+This repository provides data from fault-free and faulty operations of a fluid catalytic cracking unit (FCCU).
 The open source model provided by Santander et al. (https://doi.org/10.1016/j.compchemeng.2022.107900) has been used for simulation; the model's github repository is [here](https://github.com/Baldea-Group/FCC-Fractionator).
-The PDStoolkit (Process Data Science Toolkit) package has been created to provide easy-to-use modules to help quickly build data-based solutions for process systems such as those for process monitoring, modeling, fault diagnosis, system identification, etc. Current modules in the package are wrappers around pre-existing Sklearn's classes and provide several additional methods to facilitate a process data scientist's job.
-Details on these are provided in the following section.
-More modules relevant for process data science will be added over time.
+FCCUs are critical units in oil refineries and are used for breaking heavy hydrocarbons into lighter gasoline, LPG, etc. It is a complex process and therefore, a worthy candidate to experiment with the different fault detectiona and diagnosis (FDD) techniques out there.
+The picture below shows the five faulty conditions that have been simulated.

 ![](/Faults_PFD.png)

 ## Some details on the repository files
-The
+In this repository there are three categories of files.
+- CSV files: 2 files containign data from normal operation conditions (NOCs) and 5 files containing data from faulty conditions
+- Data exploration notebooks: These notebooks provide quick look into the data from the five faulty conditions.
+Relevant variables that are expected to show deviations under the imapct of the corresponding faults have been plotted.
+- FDD implementation notebooks: These notebooks provide quick implementation of classical PCA for each of the five faulty conditions.

 ## Where to find more details?
-The

--- 3 types of files: data csvs, daatexplore, FDD PCA -- refer to baldea paper and model github
--- refer to out blog for details
--- put that fault PFD figure
+Complete details on the FCCU system, measured signals, and the simulated faults are available at https://mlforpse.com/.